Aberrations of the Mind

-Aberrations of the Mind is the ninth and final album by Swedish heavy metal band Morgana Lefay, released 19 March 2007.
+Aberrations of the Mind is the tenth and final album by Swedish heavy metal band Morgana Lefay, released 19 March 2007.
 It was their first album with Pelle Åkerlind on drums.

 The original name was Primal Chaos, which was changed to Aberrations of the Mind during the winter of 2007.

 The album received reviews of 8/10 from Rockhard.de, as well as reviews from Terrorverlag and Powermetal.de.

 Track listing

 All music and lyrics written by Morgana Lefay.